coxandrew/s4-e1/notes/notes.md

 ## PEER REVIEW

-X * Remove LOAD_PATH in favor of running with `ruby -Ilib`
-* Don't misuse the bang method convention
+X * Remove LOAD_PATH in favor of running with `ruby -Ilib` X * Don't misuse the bang method convention
 * Use StringIO for testing Printer

 ## LATER